tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/advanced-configuration.md

 ### Roles

-Roles allow you to group multiple privileges into a named, reuasble unit.
+Roles allow you to group multiple privileges into a named, reusable unit.
 They are used to improve organization and readability.

 ### Role Assignments